 + 70 percent of survey respondents say that being able to use their finger to generate a digitized signature for online faxing will help them close more business.

-To join the global movement of business professionals who use online fax services like eFax to close deals on the go, sign up for a free trial today.
+To join the global movement of business professionals who use online fax services like eFax to close deals on the go, sign up today.